0xH3lium/0xH3lium/README.md

-Hi there, I'm Shayan 👋
+# 👋Hi there, I'm Shayan
 I'm a Petroleum engineer with a passion for coding and problem-solving.
 I enjoy building new things and learning new technologies.
 Here are some of the technologies I've been working with recently:

 # Skills
-Programming languages: Java, Python, JavaScript
-Web development: HTML, CSS, React
+Programming languages: Java, Python, JavaScript , Rust Web development: HTML, CSS, React
 Backend frameworks: Spring Boot, Flask
 Database management: MongoDB